 The heat-up cycle is even with minor gradients at the corners which quickly dissipate to become negligible (<5C) before the bed reaches its 60C setpoint.
 (Note: at some point during these 3DG shots, the vertical line artifact showed up, extending beyond the frame.
 We will ignore this artifact for the remainder of the article).
 As the temperatures continue to rise to 110C and hold, the gradients at the corners remain negligible with an extremely stable thermal signature at the HBP surface.

-The HBP on 3D Genie continues to perform exceptionally through the cool down phase as well.
+This 3D printer heated bed continues to perform exceptionally through the cool down phase as well.
 There are no visible hotspots or coolspots generated as the heated bed gradually decreases temperature until it reaches ambient.
 We believe it is this extremely even and stable thermal signature that provides the non-destructive auto-ejection capabilities we see from this HPB stack.

 We would like to thank NXT Robotics for providing the Lepton thermal imaging module used to take these shots.